 11. Wood Lathe

 Chair legs.
 Bowls.
 Baseball bats.
 If you’re making anything like this, you’re turning wood.
-And for that, you need a wood lathe.
+And for that, you need a wood lathe to do these projects

 A wood lathe spins wood at high speed and rapidly shapes it by using a chisel set or gouge tool.
 Besides many cylindrical wood products, wood lathes are also ideal for making bowls or knobs for drawers.
 In a nutshell, anything round calls for a wood lathe in your woodshop or on your workbench.